-One of my test surveys was of fifty men on a retreat.
+I did a test survey of fifty men on a retreat.
 When I asked the question “Do you yourself desire romance?” one of the men answered, “Yes, very much,” but added in the margin, “but we have different definitions.”
 That led me to want to find out what definitions of romance women may have missed.
 Men and woman have different definitions of what love feels like and looks like.

-Chick flicks, candle-light dinners and long walks on the beach may be your idea of a romantic date, but your husband may have some ideas of his own.
+Chick flicks, candle-light dinners, and long walks on the beach may be your idea of a romantic date, but your husband may have some ideas of his own.
 Despite their tough guy exteriors, you’d be surprised to know that most men desire romance— just not the kind of romance you have in mind.
 Here are several things guys had to say about romance.

 Men want to go out and do things together and view that as incredibly romantic.
 Playing with their wives makes them feel close and loving and intimate; it offers an escape from the ordinary, a time to focus on each other—all things that women also want from romance.